daniellepintz/tutorials/intermediate_source/dist_tuto.rst

 has been executed we are guaranteed that the communication took place, and that the value stored in ``tensor[0]`` is 1.0.

-Point-to-point communication is useful when we want a fine-grained control over the communication of our processes.
+Point-to-point communication is useful when we want more fine-grained control over the communication of our processes.
 They can be used to implement fancy algorithms, such as the one used in `Baidu's DeepSpeech <https://github.com/baidu-research/baidu-allreduce>`__ or